strapi/strapi/docs/v3.x/concepts/models.md

 ### Content Type's models

 Models are a representation of the database's structure.
 They are split into two separate files.
-A JavaScript file that contains the model options (e.g: lifecycle hooks), and a JSON one that represents the data structure stored in the database.
+A JavaScript file that contains the model options (e.g: lifecycle hooks), and a JSON file that represents the data structure stored in the database.

 **Path —** `./api/restaurant/models/Restaurant.js`.